 Appendix 13 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Nutrients TMDLs for Dry Hydrological Conditions in Big Bear Lake.
 The Nutrients TMDLs were adopted by the Santa Ana Water Board in Resolution R8-2006-0023 on April 21, 2006 and subsequently approved by the State Water Board on April 3, 2007, OAL on August 21, 2007, and USEPA on September 25, 2007.
 The compliance deadline of December 31, 2015 for dry weather conditions has passed.
 The TMDL currently does not apply to wet weather conditions.
 The dry weather WLAs are expressed as numeric WQBELs that will be effective upon the effective date of the Order.
-A BMP-based compliance option through an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Nutrients.
+A BMP-based compliance option through the development and implementation of an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Nutrients.

 Appendix 14 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the TMDL for Bacteria in Coyote Creek (located within the jurisdiction of the Los Angeles Water Board).
 The Los Angeles Water Board adopted the TMDL on June 10, 2015, and it became effective on June 14, 2016.
 The TMDL establishes compliance dates of June 14, 2026, for dry weather, single sample WLAs and June 14, 2036, for wet weather, single sample WLAs and geometric mean WLAs.
 The WLAs are expressed in the TMDL as the number of daily or weekly sample days that may exceed the single sample numeric targets in the TMDL.
 These WLAs are expressed in Appendix 14 as numeric WQBELs that are effective on the effective date of the Order.
 Since the compliance date has not yet passed, the Permittees may therefore alternatively comply with the WQBELs by developing and implementing an approved Watershed Management Plan that employs BMPs that are subject to an iterative improvement process.